princeton-nlp/HELMET/README.md

 ```
 @misc{yen2024helmetevaluatelongcontextlanguage,
       title={HELMET: How to Evaluate Long-Context Language Models Effectively and Thoroughly},
-      author={Howard Yen and Tianyu Gao and Minmin Hou and Ke Ding and Daniel Fleischer and Peter Izasak and Moshe Wasserblat and Danqi Chen},
+      author={Howard Yen and Tianyu Gao and Minmin Hou and Ke Ding and Daniel Fleischer and Peter Izsak and Moshe Wasserblat and Danqi Chen},
       year={2024},
       eprint={2410.02694},
       archivePrefix={arXiv},